LTRavenwood/gameforclass/README.md

-# gameforclass
+# RPG
-I am making a smaller battle script as a project for class
+this is a battle script I'm working on.